bzhangGo/transformer-aan/README.md

 The source code is developed upon <a href="https://github.com/thumt/THUMT">THUMT</a>
 > The used THUMT for experiments in our paper is downloaded at Jan 11, 2018

+# About AAN Structure
+We introduce two sub-layers for AAN in our ACL paper: one FFN layer (Eq.
+(1)) and one gating layer (Eq.
+(2)).
+However, after our extensive experiments, we observe that **the FFN layer is redundant and can be removed without loss of translation quality**.
+In addition, removing FFN layer reduces the amount of model parameters and slightly improves the training speed.
+It also largely improves the decoding speed.

+**For re-implementation, we suggest other researchers to use the AAN model without the FFN sub-layer!**

 ## File structure:
 `train.sh`: provides the training script with our used configuration.
 `test.sh`: provides the testing script.